The Risk Of Secondary Cancer Associated With > 8 CT Scans In Patients With NHL (Non Hodgkins Lymphoma)

 I am examining recent research in the long running debate concerning the risks of CT (Computed Tomography) and PET (Positron Emission Tomography) scanning, with focus on how it may relate to our CLL/SLL community.

-My opinion, reflecting that of many CLL specialists and credentialed medical researchers, is that the public is being subjected to far too many unnecessary CT scans thus prompting me to write a series of 15 essays on the subject.
+My opinion, reflecting that of many CLL specialists and credentialed medical researchers, is that the public is being subjected to far too many unnecessary CT scans thus prompting me to write a series of 15 essays.
 My concern for the CLL/SLL community as a potentially more vulnerable population to the risks from CT ionizing radiation rests largely in the fact that we are often subjected to frequent CT scans and being an immune compromised group, it suggests we are also poorer at repairing double stranded DNA breaks from CT ionizing radiation.
 Further more, there has not been a study on a CLL/SLL population to confirm or refute the risk contention.

 The study I am about to review comes as close as any study so far in shedding light on this issue but has some deficiencies as it relates to us.